-Stacey has also worked as a TV anchor and reporter in Charlotte at CBS affiliate WBTV and in Syracuse and Utica, New York.
-She’s covered everything from record-setting snowfalls to crime to city hall.
-Stacey’s won several Associated Press awards in her time as a medical reporter.
+Stacey worked as a TV anchor and reporter in Charlotte at CBS affiliate WBTV and in Syracuse and Utica, New York.
+She won several Associated Press awards in her time as a TV medical reporter.

 Stacey grew up in Yorktown Heights, NY and is a graduate of Syracuse University’s Newhouse School of Public Communications.
 She lives near Charlotte with her husband and their two children.
 They’ve decided to try to visit all 50 states in the next ten years (airports don’t count)!